-One of the more difficult elements for a plaintiff to prove is that the defendant knew or should have known of the dangerous condition.
-It is not necessary to prove that the landowner knew or should have known of the dangerous condition if there is evidence that the dangerous condition was created by the defendant, its agents (employees) or their activities.
-In such cases, the landowner has a duty to exercise ordinary care for the safety of those lawfully on the property.
-As notice of a dangerous condition is often the most difficult element of a premises liability action to prove, cases involving a defective condition created by the landowner may be more likely to succeed.
+One of the most difficult elements for a plaintiff to prove is that the defendant knew or should have known of the dangerous condition.
+It is not necessary to show that the landowner knew or should have known of the hazardous condition if there is evidence that the dangerous condition was created by the defendant, its agents (employees), or their activities.
+In such cases, the landowner has to exercise ordinary care for the safety of those lawfully on the property.
+As notice of a dangerous condition is often the most challenging element of a premises liability action to prove, cases involving a defective condition created by the landowner may be more likely to succeed.

 Liability of Landlord for Tenant Injury

 The landlord must be careful to keep the premises reserved for common use reasonably safe.
 The law requires that the landlord has either actual or constructive knowledge of the dangerous condition which causes injury.
 For example, the plaintiff must prove that a railing that fails on a shared porch was not kept in a reasonably safe condition and that the landlord knew or should have known that the railing was defective.
-Whether the landlord had actual or constructive knowledge of the dangerous condition is again often the most difficult element for the plaintiff to prove.
-It is not, however, necessary to prove actual or constructive knowledge of the dangerous condition if the condition was created by the defendant.
+Whether the landlord had actual or constructive knowledge of the dangerous condition is again often the most challenging element for the plaintiff to prove.
+It is not, however, necessary to prove actual or constructive knowledge of the dangerous condition if the defendant created the condition.